Ecosphere (planetary)

-An ecosphere is a planetary closed ecological system.
+An ecosphere is a planetary contained ecological system.
 In this global ecosystem, the various forms of energy and matter that constitute a given planet interact on a continual basis.
 The forces of the four Fundamental interactions cause the various forms of matter to settle into identifiable layers.
 These layers are referred to as component spheres with the type and extent of each component sphere varying significantly from one particular ecosphere to another.
 Component spheres that represent a significant portion of an ecosphere are referred to as a primary component spheres.
 For instance, Earth's ecosphere consists of five primary component spheres which are the Geosphere, Hydrosphere, Biosphere, Atmosphere, and Magnetosphere.

 Types of component spheres

 Geosphere

 The layer of an ecosphere that exists at a Terrestrial planet's Center of mass and which extends radially outward until ending in a solid and spherical layer known as the Crust (geology).